 Address - 437 Orchard Road, Singapore Timings - 9:30 AM to 10:30 PM

 Address - 10 Bayfront Avenue, Singapore Timings - 10:30 AM to 11:00 PM

 Little India is a street in Singapore lined with shops selling antiques, spices, jewellery, traditional clothing, sari fabric, etc. You can spend hours here, going through the vibrant lanes surrounded by various tourists.
 Little India houses the shopping nirvana Mustafa Centre where one can find electronics, groceries, gold jewellery, ethnic jewellery, etc at comparatively less expensive prices.
-One of the main attractions is the gold jewellery and the local souvenirs.
+One of the main attractions is the gold jewellery and local souvenirs.
 The place is packed every day, especially on Sunday and if you look hard enough, you might end up finding some hidden gems.
 You can also find a wide array of saris at Tekka Centre.

 Timings - 24 hours, every day Address- 145 Syed Alwi Road, Singapore 207704

 Chinatown is very popular and one of the best destinations for shopping in Singapore.
 It is a street where you will find lanes and lanes lined with shops selling clothes, souvenirs, spices, all at throwaway prices.
 Chinatown has a rich history and today one can find here almost everything.
 Some shops that are unique to this place include Tea Chapter, a teahouse where you can sit, learn about the art of tea making and actually sip on some freshly brewed tea.
 If it's to your liking, you can purchase some and grab tea sets as souvenirs.
 In 1989, Queen Elizabeth and Prince Philip visited this place.
 Other places are Ming Fang Antique House where you can come across some unique antiques and Ann Siang Road which is popular for its boutiques.